-A comfort item can be a toy, cozy blanket, or even their bed that smells familiar and might help them relax.
+A comfort item can be a toy, a cozy blanket, or a dog bed that smells familiar and might help them relax.

 Most people know that leaving a dog in an extremely hot or cold car is potentially dangerous for them but did you know that leaving your dog alone in the car is also ILLEGAL in 31 states?

 These same laws allow other people to forcibly enter your car to rescue your pet if they consider him or her in danger.
 If you’re planning to run errands or stop at the grocery store during your trip, you might want to get that done before you leave.